henryzxu/Decal-Email-Tracker/README.md

 # Decal-Email-Tracker
-A small Python script to parse the Decal website for Decal contact info.
+A small Python script to parse the Decal website for Decal contact info using regular expresions.